macOS Tahoe 26.4 Developer Beta 2 Is Here: How to Install It Right Now

 Follow these steps:

-The installation process can take anywhere from 45 to 90 minutes, depending on your internet speed and Mac’s performance.
+The installation process can take 45 to 90 minutes, depending on your internet speed and Mac’s performance.

 If you’re a developer or a tech enthusiast using a secondary Mac, this is a great opportunity to explore macOS 26 before its public release.

-However, if your Mac is your daily driver, it’s better to wait for the Public Beta (July 2025) or the stable release (Fall 2025).
+However, if your Mac is your daily driver, it’s better to wait for the stable release (Fall 2025).
 Developer betas may include bugs, battery drain issues, or app compatibility problems that could disrupt your workflow.

 Will you be installing macOS 26 on your Mac?
 Let us know your thoughts in the comments below!